Dima-DA/Talent-Hub/README.md

 At a glance you would see the store type with the highest income (convenience store).
-Its very important to find out why before making conclusions.
+Its very important to find out why, before drawing conclusions.

 <img width="886" alt="pivot table volume with products talent prt" src="https://github.com/user-attachments/assets/12f3bda5-90a6-42ce-b266-83643daa201b">

-By adding products to the report, it shows convenience stote made more sales, because they have more products in their store.
+By adding products to the report, it shows convenience store made more sales, because they had more products in their store.
 This is now a good place to start making decisions and asking the right questions.

 ### Customization and Features